-More information on the revision (In Danish):
+COVID-19 makes the interpretation of the indicators on relative poverty difficult.
+Normally they are used as indicators for social exclusion due to economic reasons.
+However COVID-19 lockdowns meant that economy might not have been the primary reason for social exclusion in low-income households in 2020 and 2021.
+Furthermore there is an temporary effect caused by the extraordinary payouts of holiday funds in 2021.
+See the attached Annex ) details the effect of COVID-19 on poverty estimates (Danish only).
 1994 tax reform: Some tax-free transfers were increased and made subject for taxation.
-These transfers includes disability pensions, old.age pensions and cash benefits.
+These transfers includes disability pensions, old age pensions and cash benefits.
 This increases the pre-tax income for the recipients but has little effect on the disposable income.
 The same reform introduced the Labor Market Contributions ("Arbejdsmarkedsbidrag").